prismspecs/pi-captive/README.md

 ### Step 2: Connect a Test Device

 1. On a phone/laptop, scan for WiFi networks
-2. Connect to `PiCaptivePortal`
+2. Connect to `CheckThisOut` (open network - no password required)
-3. Enter password: `raspberry`
-4. Wait for captive portal popup (should appear automatically)
+3. Wait for captive portal popup (should appear automatically)
-5. If no popup, open a browser and visit any HTTP website
+4. If no popup, open a browser and visit any HTTP website

 ### Step 3: Verify DNS Redirection